dtbrough/raspberry-pi/README.md

 # raspberry-pi-projects
 Selection of files and configs for raspberry pi projects

-* cpu_temperature.sh --> a bash script to display the cpu/gpu temperature of raspberry pi
+* cpu_temperature --> a bash script to display the cpu/gpu temperature of raspberry pi